Wshmaalii/Wshmaalii/README.md

 </div>

 ###

-<p align="left">Welcome to my github.
-This page contains all my work, personal projects and more.
-While most of these projects use CSS/HTML/ Javascript for web development, I'm also familiar with Python, CPP and C# from my experiences in Royal Holloway, where I am pursuing my bachelors' in Computer Science with Information Security. <br><br>Welcome, to my page :)</p>
+<p align="left">Hey there!
+I'm Washma, a Computer Science with Information Security student at Royal Holloway, University of London.
+This GitHub showcases a mix of my academic and personal projects.
+Always learning, always building :)</p>

 ###